Solo Viola, Piano, and Strings

 With compassion comes empathy, forgiveness, and altruism.

-This work supports the The Rights of Living Things, a declaration of how we act towards one another.
+This work supports The Rights of Living Things, a declaration of how we act towards one another.

 I am witness to psychological, social, and physical trauma in my life, and in art.
 My capacity to feel aligned with another's suffering is a tool that motivates me to consider, act, and change.

 My thoughts about the music 'Compassion' merely reflect my own responses to my choice of instrumentation, speed, rhythm, harmony and texture.
 Do not take from this that my views are right, they simply articulate my way of experiencing.

 The viola has long been an instrument I have loved for its ability to convey warmth and emotion.
 The solo viola is present throughout the piece which begins in a romantic style with supporting strings and piano.
 As the theme returns, the piano begins to journey towards impressionistic tonalities and the music becomes more intensely expressive.
 After the piece briefly returns to its classical core a hint of jazz is introduced before closing with a more contemporary play of colour.

 The differences in style reflect the importance I place of compassion in any period or place.
 The viola is the focus of my attention, the subject of my compassion.
 The piano represents my response to that which is in need of compassion.
 At times the viola and piano are in harmony, and at others they are dissonant.
 There is however always a willingness to be with.
 Before the pensive closure the viola and piano wrap one another with their rich and relaxed harmony and movement, a moment that shows compassion as an active and constructive quality of the heart.

 The ending of the piece, while not a point of resolution, is for me a moment of relative peace as compared with the emotional intensity that characterizes much of the work.

 Two figures one above the other, in contrasting gesture, appear as if behind a screen, their arms held wide and folded at the elbows, their hands splayed.
 Uncertain shapes linger in the background.